 - Climate Disclosure Standards Board (CDSB)

 - Task Force on Climate-related Financial Disclosures (TCFD)

 Why is ESG’s importance growing?

 There are continuous parallels being drawn between the unforeseen risks of a pandemic and the climate crisis, with both impacting the global economy substantially.
-This has made many investors and policymakers realise a greater need to accelerate investments and progress on businesses which prioritise ESG.
+This has made many investors and policymakers realize a greater need to accelerate investments and progress on businesses which prioritize ESG.
 After all, our society is no longer only dependent on the government but also on well-functioning businesses which meet its needs, ranging from employment creation, equitable growth, protection of natural resources, and safeguarding consumers interests, among others.

 In the US, ESG focused funds have seen more than a double jump to USD 51.1 billion from USD 21.4 billion, and a nearly tenfold increase from USD 5.4 billion in 2019.
 In Asia excluding Japan, managed sustainable fund assets almost tripled to USD 36.7 billion in March 2021 from a year earlier.

 The pandemic has also made corporate governance a very nuanced task, which requires making important decisions related to business strategies, employee well-being, risk mitigation and managing stakeholders in an unprecedented environment.

 Is ESG for businesses of all sizes?

 While large businesses could afford to have dedicated teams to look after their ESG measures and benefit from them, small businesses can benefit from faster decision making, flexibility and closer contact with their customers which helps them better understand their needs.

 Small ‘green’ steps like switching to greener packaging, digital receipts, usage of renewable energy, and effective waste management taken by small businesses can go a long way in helping them save costs as well as reduce their carbon footprint.